 When I left the Navy and started college, I collected less, but the unnatural urge to buy stuff continued.
 In a warped way, buying stuff would be a haphazard way to avoid the feeling of gooey loneliness.

-As I watched and waded through the mounds of stuff, I began to feel uncomfortable and deeply interested in decluttering.
+As I watched and waded through the mounds of other people’s stuff, I began to feel uncomfortable and deeply interested in decluttering.
 The similarities between hoarders and I were like the state puff marshmallow man and a fairy princess, but watching lives change after decluttering seemed magical.

 I wanted to capture some magic too!

 Following the instructions from the pleasant organizers on Hoarders, I started easy with clothes and home décor.
 Then, I worked up to books and photo albums.
 Initially, I felt more hesitation and uncertainty when I tried to decide if I liked the thing versus loved a thing.
-I used love to instruct my decluttering experience because it is an easy feeling.
+I used love to instruct my decluttering experience because it’s an easy feeling.

 Love is better than logic.
 My life has more love and less logic than the cluttered days of my past.